fs-jbracamonte/ai-coach-data-source-orchestrator/daily-reports/README.md

      - `employee_id`: The employee ID to filter reports (optional - leave empty to query all employees)
      - `report_date_start`: Start date for the report range (YYYY-MM-DD format)
      - `report_date_end`: End date for the report range (YYYY-MM-DD format)

+     **Note**: When datasource files are generated, daily report markdown is automatically trimmed to only include date sections within the `report_date_start` to `report_date_end` range.
+This ensures datasources contain only in-range content.

 ### 3. Set Up SSH Key